 No. Using fake documents is fraud and a criminal offense in every jurisdiction.
 Modern verification systems use AI liveness detection, document authentication, and cross-referencing with government databases.
 Fake documents are almost always detected, resulting in permanent account closure and potential legal action.

-Which no-KYC cards support Apple Pay or Google Pay?
+Which cards on this page support Apple Pay or Google Pay?